 However, as with all financial decisions, debt consolidation comes with both benefits and drawbacks.
 Not every consolidation company and every consolidation offer will help you reach your financial goals.
 For instance, many debt consolidation companies negotiate with collectors to eliminate late fees, excessive interest, and other charges that lie beyond principal balances.
 Although paying a lower amount than your total debt might feel good right now, your delinquent accounts won’t be recorded as paid in full.

 There are also balance transfer credit cards and consolidation arrangements in which debtors obtain secured loans that pay their entire debt amounts off.
 These offers provide more room for consumers to manage their own relationships with creditors and to determine how their pay-offs will impact their credit ratings over time.
-Rather than signing up for the first consolidation offer that you’re qualified for, seek guidance from a financial counselor before making any commitments.
+Rather than signing up for the first consolidation offer that you’re qualified for, seek guidance from a financial counsellor before making any commitments.

 5. Make Saving And Investing Your Top Priorities

 Unhealthy spending habits are often learned.
 Financial habits develop early in life through financial socialization.
-If you have massive amounts of debt, you may have grown up with parents or other role models who frequently bounced checks had to file for bankruptcy, or struggled unnecessarily to make ends meet.
+If you have massive amounts of debt, you may have grown up with parents or other role models who frequently bounced checks had to file for bankruptcy or struggled unnecessarily to make ends meet.

 Armed with a feasible budget and committed to controlling your spending, you’ll have the best chance at improving your current and future financial health.
 With the tips above, and by carefully exploring your options in remediation, you can avoid common and costly missteps in your efforts to become debt-free.